House numbering: Czech Republic and Slovakia

 In some Czech and Slovak cities and settlements, two numbering systems are used concurrently.

 The basic house number is the "old" or "conscription number" (popisné číslo, súpisné číslo).
 The conscription number is unique within the municipal part (a village, a quarter, mostly for one cadastral area) or within a whole small municipality.

 For makeshift and recreational buildings in the Czech Republic, "registration number" (evidenční číslo) from a separate number series is used instead of the descriptive number.
-Typically, this number begins with zero or with the letter "E", or has different colour, or contains words like nouzová stavba ("makeshift structure") or chata ("weekend house"), etc.
+Typically, this number begins with zero or with the letter "E", or has different colour, or contains words like nouzová stavba ("makeshift structure") or chata ("weekend house"), etc. In Slovakia, the provision on the use of these numbers was repealed by law 517/1990 Zb., and the numbers repealed by decree 347/1997 Z. z., according to its § 8 these numbers will be replaced with conscription numbers until December 31, 1998.

 In some settlements where streets have names (mostly in cities), "new" or "orientational numbers" (orientační číslo, orientačné číslo) are also used concurrently.
 The orientational numbers are arranged sequentially within the street or square.
 If the building is on a corner or has two sides, it can have two or more orientation numbers, one for each of the adjacent streets or squares.
 Solitary houses distant from named streets often have no orientation number.
 In some places, the name of a small quarter is used instead of a street name.
 If there is a new building between two older numbered ones, the orientation number is distinguished with an additional lower case letter (for example, the sequence could be 5, 7, 9, 9a, 9b, 9c, 11, 13).
 In the 1930–1950s in Brno, lower case letters were used for separate entrances of modern block houses perpendicular to the street.